FRC5557/FRC-Steamworks/README.md

 *Note: You may need to enter the team number if this is your first time setting up the project, which is `5557` in this case*

 - You should now have a properly setup project in your Eclipse workspace

+## Additional Notes
+- In-depth information on WPILib and the 2017 FRC Control System can be found [here](https://wpilib.screenstepslive.com/s/4485)